MicrosoftDocs/minecraft-creator/creator/TestDocs/GameTestBuildYourFirstGameTest.md

 Note several facets of this `module`:

 - This module is of type `javascript`.
 - The `uuid` needs to be unique and generated for your project.
-See the Introduction to Behavior packs topic for tools for generating new UUIDs.
+See the [Introduction To Behavior Packs](https://review.docs.microsoft.com/en-us/minecraft/creator/testdocs/behaviorpack?branch=main) topic for tools for generating new UUIDs.
 - The `entry` attribute points to a JavaScript file that contains your GameTest code.

 In addition, you will need to establish dependencies on Minecraft APIs and GameTest Framework.
-You can do this with additional dependencies, below:
+You can do this with additional dependencies, added beneath the modules section, below:

 ``` JSON
  "dependencies": [